ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 | IP[^ips] | The IP address or addresses of the AD server or servers. |
 | FQDN[^fqdn] | The AD/DNS server fully qualified domain names (FQDN). \n \n The same administrator password can be used to connect to all AD/DNS servers by using a remote desktop connection. |
 | ADMIN (Remote Desktop) | For primary instances, it displays the username and password to access the AD server through a remote desktop connection. \n \n For secondary instances, click the **View on primary instance** link to be directed to the username and password information on the primary instance. \n \n After the secondary instance is added to the primary DNS domain and replication occurs, the local administrator password on the primary instance might overwrite the local administrator password on the secondary instance.
 By clicking the **View on primary instance** link, you receive access to the correct administrator password. |
-{: caption="Table 4.
-Access information tab - AD/DNS" caption-side="bottom"}
+{: caption="Access information tab - AD/DNS" caption-side="bottom"}
 {: tab-title="AD/DNS"}
 {: tab-group="access info"}
 {: class="simple-tab-table"}